dojo/docs/dijit/form/Button.rst

 Declarative example
 -------------------

-As usual you can create the button widget declaratively using the data-dojo-type attribute
+As usual, you can create the Button widget declaratively using the data-dojo-type attribute:

 .. code-example ::